 - Meal plans can be used at Brockway, Ernie Davis, Graham, Sadler, and Shaw Dining Centers.
 Meal plan accommodations are made for Goldstein Dining (for Skyhall residents only) and The Warehouse (VPA students only).

 - First-year students may choose one of four plans: the premium meal plan, the deluxe meal plan, the 19-meal plan, or the 14-meal plan.
 You may change to a lower meal plan through September 4, 2020.
 After September 4, you cannot decrease your meal plan until the second semester.

 - Each meal plan includes a SUpercard FOOD account.
 This account allows you to buy food on an a-la-carte basis in the food courts, the Dome Concessions, campus convenience stores, Goldstein Alumni and Faculty Center restaurant, vending machines, and cafés located in campus buildings.

 - You can easily add to your balance online in $25 increments any time during the academic year, once your NetID is initiated.
 SUpercard FOOD balances carry over from fall to spring semester.
 Unused balances remaining after June 30 are non-refundable.

 - The PLUS declining balance cash account provides access to goods and services, other than food, through your University I.D. card.
-A PLUS account can be used in campus washers and dryers, to buy tickets at the Schine Student Center Box Office and for Carrier Dome events, at the Tennity Ice Skating Pavilion, the University Bookstore, and for copy services.
+A PLUS account can be used in campus washers and dryers, to buy tickets at the Schine Student Center Box Office and for events at the Dome, at the Tennity Ice Skating Pavilion, the University Bookstore, and for copy services.